 - Hyperventilation (rapid breathing)

 Anxiety can be managed effectively through therapy and medication.
 As with any disorder, the treatment plan of each client is tailored to individual needs.
-The most common types of anxiety treatments are:
+The most common types of therapy for anxiety are:

 Therapy and medication can also be supplemented with alternative treatments.
-Meditation, yoga, self-management, and stress reducing techniques can all help to decrease the symptoms of anxiety.
+Meditation, yoga, self-management, and stress-reducing techniques can all help to decrease the symptoms of anxiety.
 Finding enjoyable activities, such as walking, reading, or photography, can help take your mind off worrisome thoughts.
-Taking time to participate in favorite activities is a small way to improve your wellbeing and can go a long way to helping overcome anxiety.
+Combating anxiety requires a changed mindset and a changed routine.